caligari87/ObAddon/readme.md

 Copy the contents of this repository into your Oblige prefabs folder.

 * For Oblige version 7.70, this is under under `/games/doom/fabs/`
-* For Obige versions pre-7.70, this is under `/prefabs/`
+* For Obige versions pre-7.70 but not below 7.x, this is under `/prefabs/`
+* The prefab pack is highly unlikely to work for any non 7.x version of Oblige.

 ***